nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     1. Download the jar file and copy into an empty folder.

+    1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar physiopal.jar` command to run the application.<br>
-    1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+       Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 1. Saving window preferences.